 I haven’t received the waiver, can I still apply?

 You will need to apply to RevenueSA to determine whether you are eligible for a waiver of payroll tax.
-To apply, please complete the Online Application.
+Application have closed.

 If I receive the waiver, do I still have to lodge my monthly payroll tax returns?